SravanAmbati/eksdeploy/README.md

 # eksdeploy
-Deploy a microservices-based application on AWS using Kubernetes Hi
+Deploy a microservices-based application on AWS using Kubernetes